-Pelvic Health Disorders include conditions such as menorrhagia, fibroid tumors, pelvic organ prolapse and incontinence —and they're a lot more common than you might think.
-Learn how we can help.
+Pevlic Health Disorders (PHDs) include conditions such as menorrhagia, fibroid tumors, pelvic organ prolapse and incontinence – and they're a lot more common than more people realize.

-Whatever your age, the health of your reproductive and urinary organs is important.
-But, like so many women, you might not often think about your pelvic health until it’s time to schedule your annual gynecologic exam—unless you’re experiencing a problem.
+Whatever a woman's age, the health of her reproductive and urinary organs is important.
+Many women don't think about their pelvic health until it's time to schedule an annual gynecologic exam – unless they're experience a problem.

-Pelvic health disorders (PHDs) occur in your pelvic region—the vagina, uterus, urethra and bladder.
-With every pregnancy, delivery and decade, a woman’s organs can shift, hormones will fluctuate and the risk of pelvic health issues increases.
-These disorders can plague women like you with uncomfortable, painful and embarrassing symptoms, and significantly affect your quality of life.
+PHDs occur in the pelvic region – the vagina, uterus, urethra and bladder.
+With every pregnancy, deliver and decade, a woman's organs can shift, hormones will fluctuate and the risk of pelvic health issues increases.
+These disorders can plague women with uncomfortable, painful and embarrassing symptoms, and significantly affect their quality of life.

 - Do you feel heaviness in your lower abdomen, almost as if something within you is dropping, or unexplained pelvic pressure or pain?